Learning in law school is essentially self-directed.

 My role is to structure my course in such a way as to facilitate your self-directed

-learning.
+learning and to help you excel.
 I do that through the following: detailed

-syllabus, assigned readings and discussion questions and
+syllabus, assigned readings and problems and classroom

 A. Detailed Syllabus